 Eighteen-year-old Nikki Machado packed her bags to move from California to Colorado in 2014 to study Mechanical Engineering at CSU.
 The months leading up to this long drive through the mountains were filled with college searches, campus visits, and plenty of questions.

-Now almost four years later, Nikki is embracing CSU and everything it has to offer.
+Now almost five years later, Nikki is embracing CSU and everything it has to offer.
 She couldn’t be more pleased with where her college search took her.

 #1: Who am I?